Here’s what to look for when selecting a hotel or Airbnb during a holiday trip, and how to lower your personal risk during your stay.

 Those would include high-contact surfaces, such as light switches, remote controls, and doorknobs.

-Areas where people congregate, such as the public hotel bathrooms, gyms, or buffets (which remain closed in many hotels), are places where the virus could potentially spread.
+Areas where people congregate, such as the public hotel bathrooms, gyms, or buffets, are places where the virus could potentially spread.

-Staying away from home can be safe “as long as people are aware of high-contact surfaces and making sure to clean those, or making sure the hotel has their staff aware that all those spaces and surfaces need to be cleaned,” Hughes said.
+Hughes said staying away from home can be safe “as long as people are aware of high-contact surfaces and making sure to clean those, or making sure the hotel has their staff aware that all those spaces and surfaces need to be cleaned.”

 The presence of employees who are actively cleaning and disinfecting is a good sign.